arkovia/acts/constitution-act.md

 Arkovia's aim is provide basic safety nets for citizens who are disabled, homeless, starving or unemployed, to help them recover, keep safe, and get back on their feet.

-It'll be designed to get those able to work, back to work and contributing to society.
+For those unemployed, but able to work, the welfare system will be designed to get them back to work and contributing to society.

-### Section 4: Open Sourced Capitalism
+### Section 4: Open-Sourced Capitalism
-Arkovia believes in open sourced capitalism, with no copyrights, or patents.
+Arkovia believes in open-sourced capitalism, with no copyrights, or patents of any kind.

 ### Section 5: Patriotism
 Arkovia believes in strong patriotism and will maintain full political independence.